pascal-roth/thundertorch/source/ML_utils/working_examples/working_example_code.rst

 Training and Testing
 --------------------

-Training and testing is performed using the pl.Trainer.
-In case of this example, we just want to control whether our network is fully functional and that our network training can be continued by saving the model checkpoint.
+Training and testing are performed using the pl.Trainer.
+In the case of this example, we just want to control whether our network is fully functional and that our network training can be continued by saving the model checkpoint.
 Therefore the checkpointing callback is active and max_epochs equals 1.
-The callback has an own flag and has been modified so that the epoch is only added to the path if multiple models should be saved.
+The callback has its own flag and has been modified so that the epoch is only added to the path if multiple models should be saved.